-In time, the incredible popularity of the show gave birth to other standout WXYZ shows such as "The Green Hornet" and "Challenge of the Yukon" (aka "Sergeant Preston of the Yukon," featuring Yukon King, mightiest, smartest, and most morally discerning of all sled dogs), and led to the foundation of the Mutual Broadcasting System, the "fourth network" that persisted until 1999.
+In time, the incredible popularity of the show gave birth to other standout WXYZ shows such as "The Green Hornet" and "Challenge of the Yukon" (aka "Sergeant Preston of the Yukon," featuring Yukon King, mightiest, smartest, and most morally discerning of all crime-fighting sled dogs), and led to the foundation of the Mutual Broadcasting System, the "fourth network," which persisted until 1999.

 Striker could crank out copy at a near-psychotic pace, at one point churning out 60,000 words a week (the average self-respecting writer is lucky to get about 5,000 usable words a week out).
 Working under Trendle for a pittance (as did everyone who worked for him), Striker constructed the narrative and added the character details that made the Lone Ranger unique.

 The Lone Ranger did not drink, or smoke, or swear, or chase women.
 He never cracked a smile, let alone a joke.
 He spoke correct English at all times.
 He never killed (save once -- see below).
 Deeply principled, he was a modern Crusader, a "champion of justice" without any modern angst, or seemingly any inner life at all.
 He was a square . . . an extremely driven square.